How Star Wars contributed to one of Cannon’s most infamous creative flops

 During their B-movie pomp, Cannon Films were a modest distribution company who far exceeded expectations.

 Plus, Masters of the Universe was already a cultural phenomenon in its own right.
-With a bigger emphasis on its swords and sorcery roots, Cannon may have been looking at a commercial goldmine.
+With a bigger emphasis on its swords and sorcery roots, Cannon may have been looking at a commercial goldmine away from a galaxy far, far away.
 Kids had already bought into the He-Man concept in their droves, and a more familiar big screen translation would have been a much safer prospect.
 I mean, kids were already sold on the product.
 Why toy with a winning formula by essentially competing with the most successful movie franchise in history?

-For one thing, the camp aura of the cartoon and its characters struggle to translate to the silver screen given the movie’s muddled psuedo-Star Wars appearance.
-Led by a ludicrously homoerotic Dolph Lundgren, the cast are largely laughable, particularly antagonist Skeletor’s rabble of cornball mercenaries.
+For one thing, the camp aura of the cartoon and its characters struggle to translate to the silver screen given the movie’s muddled, psuedo-Star Wars aesthetics.
+Led by a ludicrously homoerotic Dolph Lundgren, the characters are largely laughable, particularly antagonist Skeletor’s rabble of cornball mercenaries.
 Looking more like a selection of cuddly toys with an iron-clad bald fellow thrown in for variation, the motley crew of Blade, Karg, Saurod and Beast Man spend most of the movie’s running time bumbling uselessly about the place, continually lambasted by the evil Skeletor in a manner that leaves them yelping like hungry kittens.

 Of all the places on all the planets of all the galaxies in the universe, our cheapo crew of intergalactic crusaders somehow end up in the sunny state of California, which one has to admit is a pretty convenient plot development production-wise.
 That’s not to say they scrimped on everything ― the movie did contribute to Cannon’s capitulation after all ― and most of the movie’s $22,000,000 budget is spent on schlocky, faux-epic sets and Star Wars-esque hover crafts, which means that most of the action takes place on home shores.
-The screenplay’s original draft spent more time on Eternia and Snake Mountain, and even revealed that He-Man’s mother actually came from Earth, a sub-narrative which certainly could have gone some way to fleshing out a story which proves tenuous at best.
+The screenplay’s original draft spent more time on Eternia and Snake Mountain, and even revealed that He-Man’s mother actually came from Earth, a sub-narrative which certainly could have gone some way to fleshing out a story which proves for the most part predictable.

-For all the lolly they splashed on their potentially money-spinning extravaganza, you also have to question the day-glow special effects, from the second-rate laser guns to the horrifically staged portal leaps, the whole production smacks of inefficiency, while He-Man’s supposedly momentous ‘I have the power!’ money shot looks like an image from a beginner’s guide to Photoshop.
-Much like ‘Superman’ before it, the movie’s money-sapping embellishments look decidedly second-rate, and the famous post-credit sequel-setter tells you that those involved were none the wiser.
+For all the lolly they splashed on their potentially money-spinning extravaganza, you also have to question the day-glow special effects; from the second-rate laser guns to the horrifically staged portal leaps, the whole production smacks of inefficiency, while He-Man’s supposedly momentous ‘I have the power!’ money shot looks like an image from a beginner’s guide to Photoshop.
+Much like Superman before it, the movie’s money-sapping embellishments look decidedly second-rate, and the famous post-credit sequel-setter tells you that those involved were none the wiser.
 Everything about this movie points to a franchise that was never meant to be.
-Cannon stared into the commercial void and were blinded by it.
+Cannon gazed into the commercial void and were swallowed by it.

-Like many Cannon movies of the mid-1980’s, Masters of the Universe sums up the cheapo charm of the decade so deliciously that you can’t help but fall for its cruddy charms.
+Like many Cannon movies of the mid-1980s, Masters of the Universe sums up the cheapo charm of the decade so deliciously that you can’t help but fall for its cruddy charms.
 As well as the camp and clunky costumes and contrived idealism, you have a whole array of colourful, if predictable, gadgets to get the juvenile juices flowing, from Evil-Lyn’s hypnotic truth necklace to a visual device that allows you to see events which have already taken place.
 You also have the movie’s bigger-is-better gateway key, which features so many buttons even inventor Gwildor can’t figure out quite how to use it, although the fact that it plays musical chords identical to those established on Earth means one of our cast will prove rather useful in getting He-Man and his cohorts safely back home.
+Who said a career as a rock star was a waste of time?

 The movie also benefits from some pretty impressive performances amid the silliness.
 Theatre veteran Frank Langella is excellent as the unquenchable force that is Skeletor, his thespian turn taking more than a leaf out of Darth Vader’s book, while an army of imitation Storm Troopers and a John Williams-eque theme by veteran composer Bill Conti only punctuate matters.
 Meg Foster is also rather special as the lovelorn Evil-Lyn, a conflicted character whose continued subservience to an unappreciative master hints at something deeper.
 Some faces are just made for the screen, and hers can certainly tell a unique story.